Cathedral Basilica of the Sacred Heart (Newark): Background

-The cathedral basilica encloses a variety of chapels honoring saints representing different ethnic Catholic groups who live in the Newark area and helped build the cathedral.
+The cathedral basilica encloses a variety of chapels honoring saints such as Saint Joseph, and representing different ethnic Catholic groups who live in the Newark area and helped build the cathedral.

 The structure is named for the Catholic devotion to what is known as the Sacred Heart of Jesus, considered by believers to be a symbolic reference to Jesus Christ's love and compassion for humanity.

+Ambulatory chapels

+The cathedral contains six chapels arranged around the ambulatory, which is the curved walkway that runs behind the main altar.
+Five of these are dedicated to saints reflecting the ethnic and racial diversity of the Roman Catholic community in the Archdiocese of Newark at the time of the cathedral's completion.